 HES 100 – Lifestyles and Health (1 credit hour)

 A lecture course that deals with the effect of lifestyle behaviors on various health outcomes, including cardiovascular disease, cancer, and sexually-transmitted diseases.
-Second Session Course:
+First Session Course:

 A lecture course that deals with the effect of lifestyle behaviors on various health outcomes, including cardiovascular disease, cancer, and sexually-transmitted diseases.
-Second Session Course:
+First Session Course:

 Survey of Western musical styles, composers, and selected works from the Middle Ages through the present day.
 (D) Second Session Course: